WAVE-hamburg/wave-hamburg.github.io/_posts/2024-10-25-WAVEandET.md

 ![Einstein Telescope Image]({{ site.url }}{{ site.baseurl }}/assets/images/ET_sketch.png) Credit: K.-S. Isleif

-ET will be larger having 10 km long interferometer arms, increasing sensitivity to detect smaller gravitational waves.
+ET will be larger, with 10 km long interferometer arms, increasing sensitivity to detect smaller gravitational waves.
 It will also feature three overlapping interferometers arranged in an isosceles triangle, with each side containing two arms, thus multiple detectors in one experiment.

 Additionally, the Einstein Telescope [ET](https://www.et-gw.eu/) will be built 200-300 meters underground to reduce seismic and ambient noise, crucial for low-frequency detection.
 However, large seismic sensor arrays, like those achieved through Distributed Acoustic Sensing (DAS) by simply deploying fibers, are being investigated by WAVE.
 We are exploring how to optimally use this wealth of data to map and cancel both seismic and Newtonian noise in the ET.